eidolonFIRE/carillon/midi_controller/led_patches/README.md

   - hold    : Keep LED at color until note released.
   - range   : Limit patch to note range.
   - random  : Instead of using note value, randomly sample gradient.
+  - all     : Apply color to all bells regardless of note played.
   - <colors>: Colors are put in gradient and spaced equally.
 ```